Alert, Nunavut: Post-World War II (1945–1970)

 The last United States personnel were withdrawn on October 31, 1970, and the following year operation of the weather station was transferred to the newly created Department of the Environment, with the Department of Transport retaining control of airfield operations for several more years.

 In April 1971, a party of federal and Northwest Territories (NWT) government officials arrived in Alert in an attempt to reach the North Pole.
 Alert had been the embarkation point for many North Pole expeditions that relied on weather information supplied by the weather station there.
-The 1971 expedition was led by NWT Commissioner, Stuart Hodgson, and included in his party were representatives of the prime minister's office, the Canadian Armed Forces, the federal Department of Indian Affairs and Northern Development, as well as a large media group including Pat Carney of Gemini Productions, Ed Ogle of Time magazine, Val Wake of CBC News, and a television crew from California.
+The 1971 expedition was led by Stu Hodgson, former Commissioner of the Northwest Territories, and included in his party were representatives of the prime minister's office, the Canadian Armed Forces, the federal Department of Indian Affairs and Northern Development, as well as a large media group including Pat Carney of Gemini Productions, Ed Ogle of Time magazine, Val Wake of CBC News, and a television crew from California.
 While waiting in Alert for a weather window to fly to the pole, the party's television crew spent a lot of time filming at the weather station.
 The military was unhappy about the film crew working on the station, but the weather station was seen as being a sort of no-man's land.
 The commissioner's party made two attempts to reach the pole and failed.
 Some of the incidents surrounding this event are recounted in Val Wake's memoir My Voyage around Spray with Apologies to Captain Joshua Slocum.